Tuesday, 9 February 2016

 Above: "I am still me!"

-- Fellow stroke survivor, Kate Allatt, offers insight into how it feels to live after a stroke in this confronting drawing depiction.
+- Fellow young stroke survivor, Kate Allatt, offers insight into how it feels to live after a stroke in this confronting drawing depiction.

 Spot on.

-Surviving two major strokes, some say I should simply be grateful, but it is a continuous living nightmare for a decent chunk of my young life now.
+Surviving two major strokes, some say I should simply be grateful yet little do they understand that it is a continuous living nightmare for a decent chunk of my young life now.
 Surviving is the key word about the aftermath of the brain attacks and for some, like myself, it is ongoing for many years and all the while in the prime of my life.
 Life as a young stroke survivor feels like constantly trying to drive a car with no gas.
 It is not enough to simply be alive - I want to thrive (just like you).
-A healthy brain has close to 100 billion neurons (my damaged one is missing about a baboon's worth in the strokes' wake - tens of billions!) including dendrites and axons that like to chat to each other (aka synapses) more than this Chitty Chat loves a yarn with my good-egg mates/new-found mates at the local bar!
-These connections enable us to be who we are as human beings and individuals and make possible our everyday existence - from running away from a venomous snake (and knowing to do so quietly!) and checking the road before we cross such (<<and I've had that particular ability officially tested - however, OTs obviously knew snake smarts were long-term memory from a tropical Far North Queensland wild child!) to putting our seatbelt on once getting into a vehicle (+ understanding why).
+A healthy brain has close to 100 billion neurons (the second stroke caused damage equal to a baboon's worth in the strokes' wake - tens of billions!) including dendrites ('tree branches') & axons ('tree roots') that like to chat to each other (aka synapses) more than this Chitty Chat loves a yarn with my good-egg mates/newfound mates at the local bar!
+These connections enable us to be who we are as human beings and individuals plus make possible our everyday existence - from running away from a venomous snake (and knowing to do so quietly!) and checking the road before we cross such (<<and I've had that particular ability officially tested - however, OTs obviously knew snake smarts were long-term memory from a tropical Far-North-Queensland wild child so no testing of such!) to putting our seatbelt on once getting into a vehicle (+ understanding why).
 The two strokes of 2012 that only took two sections of my mind's complex map have showcased for many - especially in my age bracket (now - I'm proud to say after experiencing two strokes at 26 - I've reached 30!
 Proud as Punch!) - just how durable, fierce, plastic, determined and magical our human brains are and that it is with my own human spirit (that's in my tenacious young mind!) that I shall one day be triumphant in again living a life that's full!
-You can't (and I won't) give up on your dreams - it's better to risk starving to death than surrender!
-Stroke survivor stories are forever inspiring myself to get back out 'there' (which I am!
-Below is how I recently celebrated reaching 30 years of Life - big deal!) and one of the most intriguing aspects of their anecdotes is how the brain fights back despite an utter meltdown in our body's head(pun intended!)quarters.
-Because our magical minds are plastic (phew!), the healing process and progress after a stroke despite initial (for some survivors) severe effects, means there is hope - Neuroplasticity, you beauty!
+You can't (& I certainly won'tgive up on your dreams - it's better to risk starving to death than surrender!
+Stroke-survivor stories forever serve as inspiration to get back out 'there' (which I am!
+Below is how I recently celebrated reaching 30 years of life - 'twas a big deal!) and one of the most intriguing aspects of their anecdotes is how the brain fights back despite an utter meltdown in our body's headquarters (<<pun intended!).
+Because our magical minds are indeed plastic (phew!), the healing process and progress after a stroke despite initial (for some survivors) severe effects, means there is hope - neuroplasticity, you little beauty!

-Given the severe anterograde amnesia I've experienced after losing the brain's Hippocampus in my right hemisphere's Temporal Lobe, I am sometimes referred to as 'Dory' from Finding Nemo and I'd have to say, it is quite spot on with my damaged brain and its
+Given the severe anterograde amnesia I've experienced after losing the brain's hippocampus in my right hemisphere's temporal lobe, I am sometimes referred to as 'Dory' from Finding Nemo and I'd have to say, it is quite spot on with my damaged brain and its

 current (<<operative word) inabilities.

-Obviously just as funny too!
+Obviously just as funny & endearing as Dory too!

 Wise words buddy!